Missing within the Graphic Œuvre

 Irrespective of both the thematic and textual nearness to the Princes’ Hunting Pleasure worked only about 30 years after this, the drawing obviously not belonged to the extremely extensive bequest of c.
 1849 drawings J. A. G. Weigel in Leipsic took over in 1830 and enlarged in the following time.
 Compare hereto both Thienemann pp. 271 ff. and Weigel’s 1869 Catalog of the Bequeathed Collection of Drawings, pp. 181-231 (1869).
 But neither provable, too, within other renown collections of drawings.

 So the fully executed work here seems to have been handed over still by Ridinger himself or soon after him.
 This not least – see below – supported by a remarkable presentation.
-For which also the inscription along with the text could have been trimmed and mounted on the back for the purpose of optical adaptation with a pendant regarding the still hunt with the hollow pot which got in here, too, but without any letters.
+For which also the inscription along with the text might have been trimmed and mounted on the back for the purpose of optical adaptation with a pendant regarding the still hunt with the hollow pot which got in here, too, but without any letters.

 Detail: While one hunter still whistles, the other already fires